Kaosarat-Aina/Yoruba-learner-speech-corpus/README.md

 The first phonemically and tonally annotated speech corpus of Yoruba learner pronunciation designed for linguistic research and CAPT development.

-A developing speech corpus of Yoruba L2 and heritage learner productions designed to support research on tone acquisition, phonetics/phonology, and computer-assisted pronunciation training (CAPT) for tonal and under-resourced languages.
+A developing speech corpus of Yoruba L2 and heritage learner productions designed to support research on sound and tone acquisition, phonetics/phonology, and computer-assisted pronunciation training (CAPT) for tonal and under-resourced languages.

 **Project lead: Kaosarat Aina**, **Indiana University Bloomington**